Azure/PSRule.Rules.Azure/docs/deprecations.md

 ### Realignment of rule names for network interfaces

-Orginally when many of the rules targeting network interfaces were created, network interfaces only applied to virtual machines.
+Originally when many of the rules targeting network interfaces were created, network interfaces only applied to virtual machines.
 Today, network interfaces can be attached to different types of resources including:

 - Virtual machines.